 Photo by Michael Zagaris / San Francisco 49ers

 Former starting NFL quarterback Colin Kaepernick quickly became the center of discussion in America for the 2016 season and remains a hot topic to present day.
-However, it was not his play that captivated the hearts of America.
+However, it was not his play that captivated the hearts of the nation.
 It was a simple act that he executed prior to kickoff by kneeling during the National Anthem.

 In a moment of unison and patriotism, Kaepernick decided not to stand as tradition calls for.
 Kaepernick’s act was put into question by the national media after consecutive weeks of choosing to kneel during the National Anthem.
-Kaepernick kneeled to shed light on police brutality on unarmed, innocent black citizens in America and inequality within the justice system.
+Kaepernick kneeled to shed light on police brutality of unarmed, innocent black citizens in America and inequality within the justice system.

 Kaepernick refused to stand for a country and flag that is meant to represent religious freedom and racial and gender equality but has failed to live up to those standards.
 Kaepernick’s view and stance stems from the Black Lives Matter movement.
-The Black Lives Matters group rallied to protest against police brutality and the deaths of young, black men by police officers who were not held accountable for wrongful deaths.
+The Black Lives Matters group rallied to protest against police brutality and the deaths of young, black men by police officers who were not held accountable for their actions.

 The narrative has always been “stick to sports” or that athletes are no more than a product of entertainment that we pay to consume.
-It is often lost that athletes are still people who have an individual voice that can speak for those without the platform of national sports.
+It is often lost that athletes are still people who have an individual voice that can speak for others without the platform of national sports.

 The only thing that these fans believe is that Kaepernick does not respect the military and his protests are a slap in the face to America.